appblocks-hub/docs/docs/SDK/node-sdk.md

 Functions SDK module is used to run the Block functions.

-Run Handler / Function using run method by importing functions sdk from yah-node-sdk.
+Run Handler / Function using run method by importing functions sdk from @appblocks/node-sdk.

 #### Functions